 Inside: Wondering how to mentally prepare for labor?
-Get 5 top tips from a mom who delivered her baby 100% naturally.
+Get 5 top tips from a mom who delivered her baby 100% naturally, no pain medication whatsoever.
 Every pregnant woman can benefit from these tips – whether you want to labor naturally or with medication.

 You want to prepare mentally for birth because you want to do it well…and well, because you kind of have to do it.
 You’re pregnant, and now there’s not much getting you out of bringing that baby into the world.